ucla-data-science-center/intro-computational-thinking/index.md

 Once you have completed this workshop, you should be able to:

 - Identify the steps involved in computational thinking
-- Break a problem down into more manageable pieces
+- Break a problem down into more manageable parts
-- Develop an algorithm to solve the problem
+- Develop a series of steps (an *algorithm*) to solve the problem
-- Use abstraction to make the algoritm re-usable
+- Generalise the steps to make the algorithm re-usable (*abstraction*)

 :::: prereq